 One of the best ways to use Asia Miles is (unsurprisingly) for award redemptions on Cathay Pacific flights.

 For example, a one-way business class award from Los Angeles to Hong Kong typically requires 70,000 Asia Miles.
-That's an easy number to remember since it's the same number of miles required when booking the flight with AA miles.
-However, if you were targeted for a 15% bonus, you can now book this flight for as little as 61,000 points.
+That's an easy number to remember as it's the same number of miles required when booking the flight with AA miles.

 Fly Qatar Qsuite from Perth to Atlanta

 Another quirk of the Asia Miles program is that the award chart tops out at journeys of 7,500 miles or more.
 Translation: you can book an itinerary that's twice that distance for the same price.

 This peculiarity lends itself great to redemptions on Qatar Airways, as it favors ultra-long-haul flights on a route network that stretches across the globe.
 With Asia Miles, it's even possible to book a one-way Qatar itinerary from Perth to Atlanta via Doha—a journey of over 13,000 miles!

 If you're going to fly for that long, you may as well do it in style.
 That's why I'd recommend opting for business class.
 Both segments are currently operated by aircraft featuring Qsuite, arguably the best business class product in the sky.

 This ultra-mega-long haul itinerary goes for 90,000 Asia Miles.
 But with a 20% bonus, you could book this once-in-a-lifetime redemption for only 75,000 Membership Rewards.

 Getting to Australia from the U.S. can be tough when it comes to award availability.
 A common remedy for this is to route yourself through Asia first, opening the door for much more award availability.